Skip to content

 Why are people asking brands to be silent?

 We will talk about the meme in detail.
-For now, let’s stick to the mixed bag that is social media.
+For now, let’s stick to the mixed bag of social media.
 It can do wonders for entrepreneurs and artists.
 But it can also force the biggest brands in the world to issue lengthy apologies.
-In simple words, social media can pick you up and put you down.
+Simply put, social media can pick you up and put you down.

 And that’s how powerful social media is today.
 As of 2021, there are 3.96 billion social media users worldwide.
 As you would expect, brands wanted to make the most of this power.
 They could now reach a worldwide audience.
 And so, they rushed to social media platforms to market themselves.